-Compared to the rest of the Metropolitan Los Angeles market, the Fox Hills region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Fox Hills submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 12 listings have been made available, which means listings are probably going fast.
+In the last 90 days, 13 listings have been made available, which means leases most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About 42% of the listings in the Fox Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 31% of the available leases in the Fox Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,260 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this market are around 2 floors.
-Most buildings in this region were built in 1980 and are Class B.
+Even though the median size is 3,350 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are approximately 2 floors.
+Most buildings in this region were built in 1980 and are Class A.